y66y/y66y.github.io/_pages/about.md

 </div>
 </div>

+## Patents
+- Zheng Xing, Junting Chen, ”An RSS-Based Trajectory Recovery and Radio Map Construction Method”, 2024.
+- Zheng Xing, Junting Chen, ”An AP-Based Fingerprint Database Positioning Method and System”, 2023.

 # 🎖 Honors and Awards
-- Hong Kong Medical and Healthcare Device Industries Association Student Research Award, 2024
+- *Excellent Graduate of the Beihang University*, 2020
+- Excellent League Member of the Beihang University, 2018
+- First-Class Scholarship of the Beihang University, 2017-2020
-- Outstanding Graduate of the University of Chinese Academy of Sciences, 2020
+- *Excellent Undergraduate of the Ocean University of China*, 2017
-- New Industry Scholarship, Changchun Institute of Optics, Fine Mechanics and Physics, Chinese Academy of Sciences, 2020
+- *Excellent Undergraduate of Shandong Province*, 2017
-- National Scholarship, 2019
+- Silver Award in National Electronic Design Competition 2016
-- Merit Student Award, University of Chinese Academy of Sciences, 2019
+- Excellent Student of the Ocean University of China, 2016
+- *National Scholarship*, 2016
+- *National Scholarship*, 2015
-- Merit Student Award, University of Chinese Academy of Sciences, 2018
+- Excellent Student of the Ocean University of China, 2014
-- Freshman Scholarship, Changchun Institute of Optics, Fine Mechanics and Physics, Chinese Academy of Sciences, 2017
+- First-Class Scholarship, 2013-2017

 # 📖 Educations
 - <img height="25" src="/images/CUSZ_logo.png" width="25" style="vertical-align: middle;"/> 2021.01 - 2025.7, Doctor of Philosophy, Computer and Information Engineering, School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen, China